sadiapeerzada/Bareport/README.md

 > **Development Timeline / Proof**
 >
 > Development on Bareport began on **August 28, 2026**.
-The screenshots below provide evidence of the project and its development history prior to submission.
+The initial commit was made later to establish the project clearly in the repository, which is why the initial commit may appear larger than expected.
 >
 > ![Development history](./proof-1.png)
 >